AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 ![SMALL CV CODE IMAGE](/images/smallcverror.png)

-So while I had copied code in the defaults.html file directly from the online tutorial.
+So while I had copied the code in the defaults.html file directly from the online tutorial.
 I had typed out the name of the directory and by force of habit, I name the directory CV in capitals, since we generally write CV in capitals.

 So instead of changing the directory name, I modified the code to change the “cv” to “CV.”